cyounger88/track-suggester/README.md

 1. Clone this repository.
 2. From the command line, navigate to track-suggester.html
 3. Double click the file to open the webpage in your broswer
+4. You can see a live version of the site here https://cyounger88.github.io/track-suggester/

 ## Known Bugs